Soanian

-The Soanian culture is a prehistoric technological culture from the Siwalik Hills, which emcompasses India, Nepal, Pakistan.
+The Soanian culture is a prehistoric technological culture from the Siwalik Hills, which encompasses modern-day India, Nepal, and Pakistan.
 It is named after the Soan Valley in Pakistan.

 Discovery

 Soanian sites are found along the Siwalik region in present-day India, Nepal and Pakistan.
 The Soanian culture has been approximated to have occurred during the Middle Pleistocene period or the mid-Holocene epoch (Northgrippian).
 Debates still go on today regarding the exact period occupied by the culture because artifacts are often found in non-datable surface contexts.

 The anthropology and archaeology team led by Helmut de Terra and Thomas Thomson Paterson first discovered and named this culture.

 Soanian artifacts were manufactured on quartzite pebbles, cobbles, and occasionally on boulders, all derived from various fluvial sources on the Siwalik landscape.
 Soanian assemblages generally comprise choppers, discoids, scrapers, cores, and flake-type tools, all occurring in varying typo-technological frequencies at different sites.
 Excluding some localities in the Soan Valley of Pakistan, Guler (Beas Valley) and Toka site complex in India, and the Arjun-3 site in Nepal, Soanian and similar assemblages rarely comprise more than a few dozen artifacts.

 The emergence of Soanian tools has been tied to the local development of boulder conglomerate formation through prehistoric tectonic processes that created a convenient transporting system for raw materials.

 Recent research have been focusing on the technological culture's connection with the Harappan culture that originated near the Indus River.